Stratio/cassandra-lucene-index/doc/src/site/sphinx/documentation.rst

 ****************

-Lucene index plugin performance varies depending upon several factors depending on the use case and you should probably do some tuning work.
+Lucene index plugin performance varies depending upon several factors regarding to the use case and you should probably do some tuning work.
 However, there is some general advice.

 Choose the right use case